Funded Projects 2010-2011

 - Will LOSS Team members maintain baseline scores as measured by the Patient Health Questionnaire-Somatic, Anxiety and Depressive Symptoms Scale (PHQ-SADS)?

 The LOSS Team is a community-driven pilot project made up of volunteers who are survivors of suicide (people who have lost someone to suicide) and/or mental health professionals.
 The team is a result of the collaboration between the leadership of the Suicide Prevention Coalition of Tarrant County (SPC), Arlington Police Department Victim Assistance Unit (APD VAU) and Regina Aguirre, PhD.
 The team provides on-site supportive services to new survivors, such as answering questions, offering comfort, and explaining available resources.
 The team aims to reduce the time survivors take in utilizing available grief support services, in order to reduce the survivors’ risk of suicide and other symptoms of trauma.
 In addition, the study will also ascertain whether participation in providing LOSS Team services impacts the mental health of the team members.
 The LOSS team is unique because it includes a comprehensive mechanism to reach survivors that is not present in other implementations of this model.

-1. Aguirre, R.T.P. & Frank, L. (Forthcoming).
+1. Aguirre, R.T.P. & Frank, L. (2013).
 The LOSS Team—An important postvention component of suicide prevention: Results of a program evaluation.
 In International handbook of

 clinical suicide research.
 Routledge Publishing.

 2. Aguirre, R.T.P.
 (2013).
 Making connections: LOSS Team and other Active Postvention Models.
 Retrieved from http://www.lossteam.com/ARTICLES.shtml